awsdocs/aws-codebuild-user-guide/doc_source/console-resources.md

-# Viewing Resources in the Console<a name="console-resources"></a>
+# Viewing resources in the console<a name="console-resources"></a>

-The CodeBuild console requires the `ListRepositories` permission to display a list of repositories for your AWS account in the AWS Region where you are signed in\.
+The AWS CodeBuild console requires the `ListRepositories` permission to display a list of repositories for your AWS account in the AWS Region where you are signed in\.
 The console also includes a **Go to resource** function to quickly perform a case insensitive search for resources\.
 This search is performed in your AWS account in the AWS Region where you are signed in\.
 The following resources are displayed across the following services:
 + AWS CodeBuild: Build projects
 + AWS CodeCommit: Repositories
 + AWS CodeDeploy: Applications